-As a leader of an organization, it can be difficult to know where to start in terms of tackling cyber security.
-Leading your organization toward being more “Cyber Secure” is like most transformations in life in that taking the first step can be the hardest!
-The good news is that, in reading this blog, you’re already on your way to dealing with the challenge!
+As a leader of an organization, it can be difficult to know where to start tackling cybersecurity.
+Leading your organization toward being more “Cyber Secure” is like most transformations in business.
+Taking the first step can be the hardest.
+However, by reading this blog, you’re already on your way to addressing the challenge of cyber threats.

 5 Things You Can do to Help Secure Your Company Against Cyber Threats:

 Once you have policies and procedures in place, it is then critical that your team knows and follows them.
-Having policies and procedures specific to your organization is a great foundation; however, if they are on the shelf collecting dust, or buried in your digital archives, they’ll do nothing to help your organization become more secure.
-Also, if a breach does happen just having (and not following) policies and procedures will likely not be sufficient in proving you have exercised “due care and due diligence,” Investing time and money can go a long way to improving what is likely your most extensive vulnerability: your people!
+Having policies and procedures specific to your organization is a great foundation.
+However, if your policies are on the shelf collecting dust, they’ll do nothing to help your organization become more secure.
+Don’t neglect your policies in the depths of a digital archive.
+If a breach does happen, having (and not following) policies and procedures will not prove you exercised “due care and due diligence.”
+Investing time and money can dramatically improve your most extensive vulnerability: your people!
 Therefore, educating your team on the facts can go a long way.

-Many information breaches involve an element of tricking someone using social engineering tactics to divulge some piece or pieces of information that are critical in the success of the orchestrated hack.
+Many information breaches involve an element of tricking someone.
+Social engineering tactics convince someone to divulge a piece of information that is critical in the the orchestrated hack.

 #5 Consider your Business Continuity Plan and ask your service providers and partners about theirs.

 It is absurd to think that there’s no possibility that things can go wrong.
 Cyber threats are real, don’t ignore that reality.

 A robust top-notch information security program implemented across your organization, organizations you partner with, and your key vendors will go a long way to prevent most incidents.
 However, having a solid program in place doesn’t guarantee protection from all the scenarios that can do major harm to your organization.